 The following items are required as part of the graduate application:

-Application Fee - US $90 (US Citizens and Permanent Residents); US $140 (international applicants).
+- Application Fee - US $120 (US Citizens and Permanent Residents); US $140 (international applicants).
 See below for information about fee waivers.

 - Three (3) Letters of Recommendation